New Mexico hosts Thompson and Boise State

 Albuquerque, New Mexico; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Boise State plays New Mexico after Tatum Thompson scored 21 points in Boise State’s 67-61 loss to the Colorado State Rams.
+BOTTOM LINE: Boise State visits New Mexico after Tatum Thompson scored 21 points in Boise State’s 67-61 loss to the Colorado State Rams.

-The Lobos are 9-8 on their home court.
-New Mexico is 7-6 in games decided by at least 10 points.
+The Lobos are 9-8 in home games.
+New Mexico is 1-1 in games decided by 3 points or fewer.

-The Broncos are 5-7 in conference play.
-Boise State ranks sixth in the MWC with 9.0 offensive rebounds per game led by Abby Muse averaging 2.2.
+The Broncos are 5-7 in MWC play.
+Boise State ranks sixth in the MWC giving up 64.1 points while holding opponents to 39.8% shooting.

-New Mexico averages 71.4 points, 7.3 more per game than the 64.1 Boise State gives up.
-Boise State averages 70.1 points per game, 1.1 more than the 69.0 New Mexico allows to opponents.
+New Mexico averages 7.8 made 3-pointers per game, 2.2 more made shots than the 5.6 per game Boise State gives up.
+Boise State averages 70.1 points per game, 1.1 more than the 69.0 New Mexico allows.

 The Lobos and Broncos face off Thursday for the first time in MWC play this season.

-TOP PERFORMERS: Viane Cumber averages 2.7 made 3-pointers per game for the Lobos, scoring 15.8 points while shooting 37.6% from beyond the arc.
-Destinee Hooks is shooting 42.1% and averaging 15.9 points over the last 10 games.
+TOP PERFORMERS: Destinee Hooks is averaging 16.5 points for the Lobos.
+Viane Cumber is averaging 15 points over the last 10 games.

-Natalie Pasco is scoring 12.6 points per game with 1.4 rebounds and 0.8 assists for the Broncos.
-Thompson is averaging 15.1 points and 9.4 rebounds while shooting 49.6% over the past 10 games.
+Natalie Pasco is averaging 12.6 points for the Broncos.
+Thompson is averaging 15.1 points, 9.4 rebounds and 1.5 steals over the past 10 games.

 LAST 10 GAMES: Lobos: 4-6, averaging 71.1 points, 31.7 rebounds, 14.2 assists, 7.2 steals and 2.6 blocks per game while shooting 41.9% from the field.
 Their opponents have averaged 75.1 points per game.